Bhargav2286/Confetti-Cuisine-Final-Project-bpate21/README.md

-# Confetti Cuisine Final Project:-
+# Confetti Cuisine Final Project by Bhargav Patel:-
 - So basically we did some changes in this final version of the project.
 - We made one new page caller vacations which will be able to add , create and delete records of users.
 - For that we use Ejs, MongoDB,JSON,Node and Express.